Skip to content

 4. Forest of Dean Sculpture Trail

 Explore a truly unique collection of world class sculpture, hidden within the woodlands of the Forest of Dean.
 This 4.5 mile walking route is situated in the breathtaking Wye Valley region and features an outdoor collection of 17 sculptures for you to enjoy.
 The Forest of Dean Sculpture Trail is a wonderful way to combine art, culture and the great outdoors.
-It’s also the perfect place for dog walking in the Forest of Dean, but we recommend keeping them on a lead
+It’s also the perfect place for dog walking in the Forest of Dean, but we recommend keeping them on a lead.

 5. Mountain Biking in the Forest of Dean